+III.A.1.c).(1)

-III.A.1.f).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:
+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core)

-(Core
+III.A.1.c).(1).(a)

-III.A.1.f).(1).(a) evaluation by the program director and

-fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)
+evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b)
-III.A.1.f).(1).(b) review and approval of the applicant's

-exceptional qualifications by the GMEC; and,
+review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

+III.A.1.c).(1).(c)

-III.A.1.f).(1).(c) verification of Educational Commission for certification.
+verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
 (Core)

-Foreign Medical Graduates (ECFMG)
+III.A.1.c).(2)

-III.A.1.f).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)